Understanding Consumer Proposals in BC

 4. Asset Protection

-In a consumer proposal, you get to keep all your assets, including your home and car, as long as you continue to make the monthly payments on top of your monthly proposal payments.
+In a consumer proposal, you keep your assets as long as you continue to make your payment obligations.
+Bankruptcy may involve liquidating your assets.

 Both options have their advantages and disadvantages.
 The best option for you will depend on your individual financial circumstances.
 It’s always best to consult with a Licensed Insolvency Trustee to understand all your options and make an informed decision.